Academic vs Community vs Private Practice: What’s Better for Doctors?

 We’ll start with the patient population.

-Depending on your practice, there are a few differences in the kinds of patients you’ll see, and one is patient complexity.
+Depending on your practice, there are several differences in the types of patients you’ll see, one of which is patient complexity.

 In community medicine or private practice, straightforward cases will be the bread and butter of your specialty.
 That’s not to say you won’t occasionally see difficult cases, but anything too complex will require more specialized care than what your hospital’s resources have to offer.

 This brings us to academic medicine.
-Complex patients are usually referred to larger academic centers, where hospitals have more advanced diagnostic tools and specialized physicians specifically trained for these cases.
+Complex patients are typically referred to larger academic centers, where hospitals have more advanced diagnostic tools and specialized physicians specifically trained to handle these cases.

 The other difference is patient variety.